GittieLabs/lovebank-services/key_management_service/README.md

 API secrets, database master passwords and other sensitive data should not be explicitly stored within the code itself for security purposes.
-To get the secrets, please utilize Key Management Services by AWS.
+To get the secrets, please utilize Secret Manager by AWS.

 All secret value and secret key pair should be stored under one secret with name "lovebank-secret".
-AWS allows one to store multiple secret key/value pairs under one secret name (You may consider "lovebank-secret" as a collection of secrets.)
+AWS Secret Manager allows one to store multiple secret key/value pairs under one secret name (You may consider "lovebank-secret" as a collection of secrets.)
-## Retrieving Secrets from KMS
+## Retrieving Secrets from Secret Manager

 ### 1. Setting up credentials:
 First, you would need to set up the credentials to connect to AWS from your local machine.
 This step is made easy thanks to